Here’s an introduction to spray foam roofing, which will cover these six points:

 Say you have a 15-year warranty, which on year 1, gets a coating thickness of 25 mils.
 In year 15, you may be down to 7-10 mils.

-To renew your roof, all a contractor needs to do is power wash the roof clean, fix any small holes or cracks, and then apply new coating back to the original 25 mils with granules.
+To renew your roof, a contractor needs to power wash the roof, fix any small holes or cracks, and then apply new coating back to the original 25 mils with granules.

 After, you’ll receive another 15-year warranty.